wdbo/webdocbook/docs/Administrate/Third-Parties-Assets.md

 -----------------------------------

-We have to keep in mind that any dependency MUST be light-weight in *DocBook* (we usually only need some few files from each dependency).
+We have to keep in mind that any dependency MUST be light-weight in *WebDocBook* (we usually only need some few files from each dependency).

 -   try to use only minified versions of JS and CSS
 -   only include one "package" file (bower.json, package.json ...)